After Bathing at Baxter's: Critical reception

 Despite its commercial shortcomings, After Bathing at Baxter's received high praise from a number of critics.
 One of its most positive reviews came from Jann Wenner in the newly founded Rolling Stone magazine, proclaiming that Jefferson Airplane "could be the best rock and roll band in America today" and that the album was "probably the best, considering all the criteria and the exceptions, rock and roll album so far produced by an American group."
-A review in Hit Parader called the album "excellent" and "a good follow-up to Surrealistic Pillow";in a later interview with the same magazine, the Moody Blues' keyboardist Mike Pinder named it one of his favorite albums, along with Sgt.
+A review in Hit Parader called the album "excellent" and "a good follow-up to Surrealistic Pillow"; in a later interview with the same magazine, the Moody Blues' keyboardist Mike Pinder named it one of his favorite albums, along with Sgt.
 Pepper's Lonely Hearts Club Band by the Beatles, Younger Than Yesterday by the Byrds, and Bookends by Simon & Garfunkel.
-Cash Box hailed it as a "magnificent, wailing, driving package", remarking in another issue that the single "Watch Her Ride" had a "hard rock beat with a backup centering on electrified workouts from lead guitar, grand imagery and fine vocals."
-Record World called the single "one of [Jefferson Airplane's] sinuous, contemporary melodies", while Billboard said it has "weird, groovy sounds throughout."
+Cash Box hailed it as a "magnificent, wailing, driving package", remarking in another issue that the single "Watch Her Ride" has a "hard rock beat with a backup centering on electrified workouts from lead guitar, grand imagery and fine vocals."
+Record World called the single "one of [Jefferson Airplane's] sinuous, contemporary melodies", while Billboard said it has "weird, groovy sounds throughout".

 Paul Nelson wrote a negative review in Hullabaloo magazine: "The Jefferson Airplane never even get off the ground with After Bathing at Baxter's.
 How a great group like this can go down in flames after two fine albums is a real puzzle."
 The review prompted a reader to send a letter to the magazine saying that the album was "more important than Mr. Nelson thinks it is" and that it "must be graded on a curve, just as Sgt.
 Pepper was."

 After Bathing at Baxter's did not chart in the United Kingdom, but it received attention from several British music journals.
-Chris Welch of Melody Maker praised the instrumental and vocal work and deemed it the "most consistent album yet" from one of the "most mature of America's West Coast groups".
-Writing for Beat Instrumental, John Ford felt that it was a "slight disappointment" compared to the band's earlier material, although he praised the production and "feel" of the album and concluded, "Airplane have good ideas which will flourish, eventually."
-Norman Jopling and Peter Jones wrote in Record Mirror that the album was "pretentious" and failed to match "Somebody to Love" and "White Rabbit" or contemporary albums by the Byrds and Country Joe and the Fish.
+Chris Welch of Melody Maker praised the instrumental and vocal work, and deemed it the "most consistent album yet" from one of the "most mature of America's West Coast groups".
+Writing for Beat Instrumental, John Ford felt that it was a "slight disappointment" compared to the band's earlier material, although he praised the production and "feel" of the album, and concluded: "Airplane have good ideas which will flourish, eventually."
+Norman Jopling and Peter Jones wrote in Record Mirror that the album was "pretentious", and failed to match "Somebody to Love" and "White Rabbit" or contemporary albums by the Byrds and Country Joe and the Fish.

-The album was voted number 352 in Colin Larkin's All Time Top 1000 Albums 2nd Edition (1999).
+The album was voted number 352 in the second edition (dated 1999) of Colin Larkin's All Time Top 1000 Albums.